CMCLorg/CMCLorg.github.io/CfP.md

 ---

 ## The Workshop on Cognitive Modeling and Computational Linguistics, November 19 2020
-Co-located with EMNLP 2020 in Punta Cana, Dominican Republic
+Co-located with EMNLP 2020.
+Location has changed due to COVID-19.

 [https://cmclorg.github.io](https://cmclorg.github.io)